Computing & Mathematical Sciences News

-University of Waikato alumna and Woolf Fisher Scholarship recipient Katie de Lange celebrated the completion of her PhD at the University of Cambridge on Friday 21 July.
+University of Waikato alumna and Woolf Fisher Scholarship recipient Katie de Lange celebrates the completion of her PhD at the University of Cambridge, UK.

-Meena Mungro is from Mauritius, an island in the Indian Ocean.
-She represents one of 17 nationalities in the Cyber Security Researchers of Waikato (CROW) team at the University of Waikato on a $12.23 million dollar project.
+Mauritius-born Meena Mungro is representing one of 17 nationalities in the Cybersecurity Researchers of Waikato team at the University of Waikato on a $12.23 million dollar project.

 Ryan Ko’s top five cyber safety tips (26 June 2017)